Einstein metrics, their moduli spaces and stability: Homogeneous spaces

 Notable is also the following criterion of Nikonorov \cite[Thm.~2]{Nik21}.

 \begin{theorem} Suppose that $G$ is semisimple and $G/H$ is isotropy reducible.
 If the standard metric on $G/H$ satisfies $E>2/5$, then it is strongly $G$-unstable. \end{theorem}

-In \cite{SSW23,Sch24}, the (unrestricted) linear stability of the spaces in \cite{Wolf,WZ85} is analyzed using Theorem~\ref{thm:LLnormal}, producing the so far only known examples of both strictly and semistable Einstein metrics with $E>0$ which are not symmetric.
+Schwahn--Semmelmann--Weingart \cite{SSW23} showed that the normal Einstein metric on $\rmE_7/\PSO(8)$ is strictly stable (in the general sense), giving the first example of a non-symmetric stable Einstein metric with $E>0$.
+Later, using Theorem~\ref{thm:LLnormal}, Schwahn \cite{Sch24} analyzed the linear stability of the spaces in \cite{Wolf,WZ85}, producing more examples of both strictly and semistable positive Einstein metrics which are not symmetric.

 \begin{theorem} There exist non-symmetric normal homogeneous Einstein manifolds (with $E>0$) which are strictly stable. \end{theorem}

 We note that the results are not exhaustive; due to the method providing only lower bounds on the eigenvalues of $\LL|_{\TT(M)}$, there are still several candidates of normal homogeneous spaces left where the stability type is unclear.
 For the same list of spaces, Lauret--Tolcachier \cite{LT25} carried out a similar analysis on functions, allowing them to conclude dynamical stability for all the strictly stable examples found in \cite{Sch24}.